Pararia mass rape: Trial

-Chief Minister Bhagwat Jha Azad took steps to ensure justice, but the investigation primarily depended upon the policemen of Bihar Police, who remained ineffective.
+Chief Minister Bhagwat Jha Azad took steps to ensure justice, but the investigation primarily depended upon the policemen of Bihar Police Force, who remained ineffective.
 The judge presiding over the judicial proceeding concluded from the medical report that one of the victims, Nonia Devi, was examined, and dead sperm were detected in her vaginal smears.
 According to a report, the judge took the view of the defense lawyer that she had been separated from her husband long ago, and the judge declared her a "freelancer".
-However, the investigation by India Today revealed that she stayed with her husband Moti Yadav.
-Author Arthur Bonner, relying upon their investigation, states that her husband was not willing to leave her even after public shame as, they had a four-year-old child, and it was not his wife's fault that she was raped.
+However, an investigation by India Today revealed that she stayed with her husband Moti Yadav.
+Author Arthur Bonner, relying upon their investigation, states that her husband was not willing to leave her even after public shame, as they had a four-year-old child, and it was not his wife's fault that she was raped.

 Sinha was claimed to have given controversial statements in the explanation of his verdict.
 India Today reported Sinha's concluding statements were: "It cannot be ruled out that these ladies might speak falsehood to get a sum of Rs 1,000, which was a huge sum for them."

 Chief Minister Bhagwat Jha Azad distributed one thousand rupees (as compensation) to each of the victims, and the reconstruction of their demolished huts began.
-According to authors Lora Prabhu and Sara Pilot in their book The Fear that Stalks: Gender-based Violence in Public Spaces, the assault and misbehavior of the police were not ruled out, but the rape charge was dismissed; as such, eight policemen and six chowkidars (village guards) accused of rape were acquitted after one year of imprisonment.
-Prabhu and Pilot further believe that the Pararia incident was the surest way to defile the entire community, just like any other incident of sexual assaults during caste and communal riots, as women carry the honor of the entire community and raping them is the surest way of causing humiliation and shame to an entire community.
+According to authors Lora Prabhu and Sara Pilot in their book The Fear that Stalks: Gender-based Violence in Public Spaces, the assault and misbehaviour of the police were not ruled out, but the rape charge was dismissed; as such, eight policemen and six chowkidars (village guards) accused of rape were acquitted after one year of imprisonment.
+Prabhu and Pilot further believe that the Pararia incident was the surest way to defile the entire community, just like any other incident of sexual assaults during caste and communal riots, as women carry the honour of the entire community and raping them is the surest way of causing humiliation and shame to an entire community.

 Ranjit Bhushan, a professor of Jamia Milia Islamia, believes that the dominance of upper-caste landlords in contemporary Bihar and the isolation of villages like Pararia are the reasons behind inter-caste clashes and the vulnerability of women in such places.